devilkinplusplus/Caching.Test/README.md

 # Inmemory Caching
 Inmemory caching is a caching strategy where data is stored in the server's memory.
 This is a fast and efficient way to cache data, but it has a limitation that the data is not shared across multiple servers or instances.

-# Tests
+# Methods
-The following tests have been implemented for Inmemory caching:
+The following methods have been implemented for Inmemory caching:

 * Set() - This test checks if data is correctly added to the inmemory cache.
 * Get() - This test checks if data is correctly retrieved from the inmemory cache.